HimathX/HimathX/README.md

-# 💫 About Me:
+### Hi there, I’m Himath 👋

-🔭 I’m currently working on a Full Stack development project<br>👯 I’m looking to collaborate on any competition‑grade full‑stack or AI/ML projects<br>🌱 I’m currently learning Machine Learning and advanced backend architectures<br>⚡ Fun fact: I have collaborated on a project set in the year 2100—where Onel Skmu, a software engineer
+- 🔭 I’m currently working on a **Full Stack development** project
+- 👯 I’m looking to collaborate on any **competition‑grade full‑stack or AI/ML projects**
+- 🌱 I’m currently learning **Machine Learning** and **advanced backend architectures**
+- ⚡ Fun fact: I have collaborated on a project set in the year 2100—where **Onel Skmu**, a software engineer from the future, answers your questions about tomorrow.

 ## 🌐 Socials: